Levent0z/docsify/2022/javascript-refresher.md

 **Notes**:
+- You can use `slice` without any arguments to shallow-clone an array.
 - In `slice`, the optional `end` argument, if positive, is exclusive.
 If negative, it's the count of omitted elements from the right.
 - In `splice`, the optional `items`, if provided are inserted at the `start` index, and the items to the right slide further to the right.
 - In `sort`, the array is sorted as string comparison by default, unless a compare function is provided, which should return -1, 0, or 1 for smaller, equal and greater than.